The Federal, State and Local Governments News is a periodic newsletter with information for federal tax matters for all types of government entities.

 TE/GE Fiscal Year 2018 Accomplishments Letter

-The Accomplishments Letter lists each TE/GE functions’ accomplishments under our compliance program.
+The Accomplishments Letter (PDF) lists each TE/GE functions’ accomplishments under our compliance program.

 Be prepared to validate your identity if contacting the IRS